AngeloFrangione/libospl-deprecated/docs/index.md

 ### What is libospl ?
 libospl is a fast C library for easily managing a photolibrary.
-You can use libospl to manage your folders, albums, pictures, import folders of pictures.
-It will generate automaticly a thumbnail and put the pictures in the place.
+You can use libospl to manage your folders, albums, photos, import folders of photos.
+It will generate automaticly a thumbnail and put the photos in the place.
 All informations are stored into an sqlite3 database.
 ### Example
 ```c
 #include <ospl.h>